shenanigans/node-doczar/README.md

  6 | [Major To-Do Items](#major-to-do-items)
  7 | [License](#license)

-Doczar (pronounced **dozer**) is a simple, explicit documentation generator for all languages.
+Doczar (pronounced **dozer**) is a simple, explicit documentation generator for most languages.

-Rather than attempting to document the source code itself, doczar *only* uses tagged comments.
+Rather than attempting to document the source code itself, doczar **only** uses tagged comments.
 The comment format has been designed for legibility and uses a simple scope model to make documenting large, complex entities easy.

 Doczar itself is fully cross-platform, open source, and *totally sweet*.

+###Features
+ * describe modules and object-oriented structures
+ * inheritence, multiple inheritence and Java `interface`
+ * Github-flavored markdown with syntax highlighting
+ * automatic crosslinking
+ * callbacks and function signatures
+ * multiple return values and keyword arguments
+ * automatic Node.js [dependency graph](https://github.com/defunctzombie/node-required) documentation
+ * and so much more!

 Installation
 ------------